-- Project teams from WSDOT and BSNF are working on a number of repair strategies like retaining walls, improved drainage systems and erosion control.
+- WSDOT and BSNF are working together on prevention/repair strategies like retaining walls, improved drainage systems and erosion control.
+This blog provides more information.

 Why is WSDOT